domainadaptation/salad/README.rst

 Contribute and explore the code on `Github <https://github.com/domainadaptation/salad>`__.
 For commonly asked questions, head to our `FAQ <https://github.com/domainadaptation/salad/wiki/FAQ>`_.

+**Check out robusta, our new library for domain adaptation and robustness evaluation on ImageNet scale: https://github.com/bethgelab/robustness**

 📊 Benchmarking Results
 -----------------------